 Dear Bijay,

-It is not a question of right or wrong.
-It is a question of adhering to the terms and conditions of the contract.
-Principal employer should have been thoughtful while signing this contract.
-Once the contract is signed, he should abide with it.
+It is not a question of right or wrong; it is a question of adhering to the terms and conditions of the contract.
+The principal employer should have been thoughtful while signing this contract.
+Once the contract is signed, he should abide by it.

-Let me explain to you why old contractor inserted this clause of prohibition of employment of his employees.
-Reinstatement of the employees by changing the contractor, defeats the very purpose of the contract.
-The previous contractor must have spent time and money in searching for the right candidates.
-In addition to this recruitment cost, he must have spent time and money in developing SOPs to fulfil the expectations of his customer (principal employer).
+Let me explain to you why the old contractor inserted this clause prohibiting the employment of his employees.
+Reinstatement of the employees by changing the contractor defeats the very purpose of the contract.
+The previous contractor must have spent time and money searching for the right candidates.
+In addition to these recruitment costs, he must have spent time and money developing SOPs to fulfill the expectations of his customer (the principal employer).

-After the termination this contract, the new contractor will not incur any of this cost.
-Therefore, the principal employer is serving the interests of the new contractor at the cost of old contractor.
-Why old contractor will accept this?
-Principal employer cannot continue to ride on the back of the old contractor even after termination of the contract.
+After the termination of this contract, the new contractor will not incur any of these costs.
+Therefore, the principal employer is serving the interests of the new contractor at the cost of the old contractor.
+Why would the old contractor accept this?
+The principal employer cannot continue to ride on the back of the old contractor even after the termination of the contract.
 This is slyness.

 Thanks,